 First is the lighting.
 We can see that a lot of the light source is used in the scene.
 Though these light sources can be transferred into Aximmetry automatically, where they work as realtime light sources, but it is highly ineffective to use this number of realtime lights because of the performance penalty.
 And what’s more important we won’t get the same look in Aximmetry as here on the Max render.
-In fact we’ll see a completely different look.
-Firstly, in Max the light sources can have special properties that won’t be transferred during the export-import, or are not implemented in Aximmetry, secondly the sophisticated effects calculated by Ray Tracing or Global Illumination in Max won’t show up in Aximmetry.
+In fact, we’ll see a completely different look.
+Firstly, in Max the light sources can have special properties that won’t be transferred during the export-import or are not implemented in Aximmetry, secondly, the sophisticated effects calculated by Ray Tracing or Global Illumination in Max won’t show up in Aximmetry.
 For example reddish scattering from the curtains, the soft shadow of the scattering on the ceiling, or the red area light strip here.
 Neither these can be reproduced with realtime means within Aximmetry, nor can the related extra information be transferred via the export-import process.

-Therefore we’ll solve the whole lighting problem via rendering Light Maps for the objects and we’ll apply these maps on the materials.
+Therefore we’ll solve the whole lighting problem via rendering Light Maps for the objects and we’ll apply these maps to the materials.
 The light sources themselves won’t be imported at all, it’s unnecessary.
 Instead, in case we want to use some dynamic lighting effect in the scene, for e.g. we want a shadow for the Presenter or any moving object, we can add a dedicated realtime light source for this purpose in Aximmetry.
 So we don’t have to add this light source in advance in 3D Studio Max, we can do it later in Aximmetry.

 In case we want to play with the overall light intensity of the studio, for e.g. we want fading in lighting at the beginning of the show, we won’t need a realtime light source either, because the intensities of the Light Maps are controllable within the materials, what is suitable for this task.